 - Diet – Some foods may may cause inflammation and some may prevent it

 AVOID foods known to cause inflammation such as grains, corn, omega-6 oils such as corn, safflower, canola, sunflower oil, added salt, and sugar as well as additives and ultra-processed dog treats.

 DO FEED foods which are known to prevent inflammation such as lean meat like grass-fed beef, chicken, turkey.
-Omega3 from salmon, tuna and mackerel and sardines(in water) are known for their beneficial properties.
-Additionally, vegetables such as broccoli, cauliflower, squash, sweet potato(in moderation), pumpkin and zucchini are good for helping with joint inflammation.
-Here’s a list of foods that are safe for dogs.
+Omega3 from salmon, tuna, and mackerel and sardines(in water) are known for their beneficial properties.
+Additionally, vegetables such as broccoli, cauliflower, squash, sweet potato(in moderation), pumpkin, and zucchini are good for helping with joint inflammation.
+Here’s a

 Consider putting your dog on a keto diet.